alopez/alopez.github.com/index.md

 ## News
-* In February, the UK government announced its multi-million pound investment in a new [Centre for Doctoral Training in Natural Language Processing](https://edinburghnlp.inf.ed.ac.uk/cdt/) in Edinburgh, directed by my colleage [Mirella Lapata](http://homepages.inf.ed.ac.uk/mlap/).
+* In February, the UK government announced its multi-million pound investment in a new [Centre for Doctoral Training in Natural Language Processing](https://edinburghnlp.inf.ed.ac.uk/cdt/) in Edinburgh, directed by my colleague [Mirella Lapata](http://homepages.inf.ed.ac.uk/mlap/).
 The centre is a collaboration between informatics, linguistics, psychology, and design.
 It will offer an innovative new PhD programme that integrates research and teaching across these disciplines.